 To seasoned security professionals, this is an obvious statement but not so simple to implement in practice.
 At one time this meant hardening your organization’s firewalls.

-However, today’s cloud infrastructure, like the applications they support, take a much more componentized approach with interconnecting services.
+However, today’s cloud infrastructure, like the applications they support, takes a much more componentized approach with interconnecting services.

 By starting with a ‘deny all’ strategy in which two services cannot connect until explicitly authorized, and monitoring for when these rules are not followed, you can avoid unexpected access.